c-cube/iter/README.md

 Sequence
 ========

-Simple sequence abstract datatype, intented to transfer a finite number of elements from one data structure to another.
+Simple sequence abstract datatype, intended to transfer a finite number of elements from one data structure to another.
 Some transformations on sequences, like `filter`, `map`, `take`, `drop` and `append` can be performed before the sequence is iterated/folded on.